martinlindhe/feng/README.md

 # Template example

-Binary formats are specified in a template file, see [TEMPLATE.md](TEMPLATE.md) for the format documentation.
+Binary formats are specified in a template file.
+See [TEMPLATE.md](TEMPLATE.md) for the template format documentation.

 Here's the OpenType Font table parsing: